r2devops/hub/docs/create-update-job.md

       [`ubuntu`](https://hub.docker.com/_/ubuntu),
       [`python`](https://hub.docker.com/_/python),
       [`node`](https://hub.docker.com/_/node)

-1. If you decide to build your own image: the image must be stored in publicly reachable registry like Docker hub or Gitlab registry
+!!! note "3.
+If you decide to build your own image: the image must be stored in publicly reachable registry like Docker hub or Gitlab registry"

 !!! summary "**General guidelines to choose the image**"
     * If the image is official (`OFFICIAL IMAGE` badge on docker hub): this is